 An insurance adviser is a go-between who deals with insurers to arrange your insurance.
-They will also help if you need to claim on your insurance.
+They can also help if you need to claim on your insurance.

 Most often, insurance advisers work with clients to help with life insurance and other personal insurances such as income protection insurance as well as insurance against the risks of death, injury or serious illness.